-August 12-14, 2015: A conference co-organized by Fiocruz and the University of Michigan.
+Race, Discrimination, and Health: Historical and Contemporary Perspectives: A conference co-organized by Fiocruz and the University of Michigan (August 12-14, 2015).
 Learn more»

-August 3-5, 2015: As part of the UM-Fiocruz LACS/Brazil Initiative collaboration, LACS director, Alex Stern, co-taught this mini-course; organized by the Graduate Program in History of Science at the Casa de Oswaldo Cruz (COC/Fiocruz) in Rio de Janeiro.
+History of Eugenics: Broadening Perspectives: As part of the UM-Fiocruz LACS/Brazil Initiative collaboration, LACS director, Alex Stern, co-taught this mini-course; organized by the Graduate Program in History of Science at the Casa de Oswaldo Cruz (COC/Fiocruz) in Rio de Janeiro (August 3-5, 2015).
 Read more»

-University of Michigan-Brazil Milk Bank Collaborative: A team of U-M pediatric specialists are studying Brazil’s successful model for creating human milk banks in the US.
+University of Michigan-Brazil Milk Bank Collaborative: A team of U-M pediatric specialists are studying Brazil’s successful model for creating human milk banks in the US (December 2014).
 Read more»

 Related News: Lisa Hammer, Assistant Professor of U-M Pediatrics and Communicable Diseases, speaks with WKAR’s Melissa Benmark about what can be learned about breast milk banks from Brazil’s world-class model.
 Read more»

-In November 2014, Simone Petraglia Kropf, professor in the postgraduate program in the History of Science and Health at Fiocruz, and Gilberto Hochman, researcher and professor of History of Science and Health at Oswaldo Cruz Foundation in Rio de Janeiro, Brazil in a Bate Papo on Medicine in Brazil.
+In November 2014, Simone Petraglia Kropf, professor in the postgraduate program in the History of Science and Health at Fiocruz; and Gilberto Hochman, researcher and professor of History of Science and Health at Oswaldo Cruz Foundation in Rio de Janeiro, Brazil are the guest speakers in a Bate Papo on Medicine in Brazil.
 Conversations are primarily in Portuguese.

 Simone Kropf: “A história da cardiologia no Brasil: medicina, debate nacional e relações Brasil-Estados Unidos”; Gilberto Hochman: “Saúde e doença como uma forma de entender a história do Brasil”